towersvault/shinpokered/README.md

   - Rest now does the following:
      - clears the toxic bit and toxic counter
      - undoes the stat changes of burn and paralysis
-  - fixed-damage moves (seismic toss, dragon rage, etc) can no longer critically hit
+  - fixed-damage move fixes (seismic toss, dragon rage, etc):
+    - can no longer critically hit
-  - fixed-damage moves now obey type immunities
+    - obey type immunities
-  - fixed-damage moves now ignore effectiveness text & sfx
+	- ignore effectiveness text & sfx
+	- use 2 bytes for damage instead of 1
   - Struggle is now TYPELESS so that it can always neutrally damage something
   - Metronome & mirror move will not increment PP if the user is transformed
      - This prevents adding PP to hidden dummy moves that prevent a pkmn from going into Struggle